cajmorgan/cajmorgan/README.md

 🤓🪕💻

 Here you can find most of my projects I've been working on lately.
-Right now I'm creating libraries for Front-end JavaScript and NodeJS, while at the same time learning a lot of the existing technologies out there.
+Right now I'm creating libraries for frontend JavaScript and NodeJS, while at the same time learning a lot of the existing technologies out there.
 In the meantime I'm plowing through K&R "C Programming language" - book and re-learning a lot of highschool/college math for future projects.